DevExpress-Examples/asp-net-core-reporting-row-level-security/README.md

 ### Configure the `IDBConnectionInterceptor` Object

 Create an `IDBConnectionInterceptor` object ([RLSConnectionInterceptor.cs](./WebReportInterceptors/Services/RLSConnectionInterceptor.cs) in this example).
-During initialization, store the current user ID in SESSION_CONTEXT.
-Once the database connection opens, select rows from the _Orders_ table as needed.
+When the database connection opens, store the current user ID in SESSION_CONTEXT.
+Modify queries to the _Order_ table - filter data by user ID.
+This way you implement database behavior equivalent to connection filtering.
 Register `RLSConnectionInterceptor` as an extension in `IServiceCollection`.

 ### Run the Application